 If you see evidence of flytipping you can report it online using the Dumb Dumpers form or directly to your local authority.

 Please do not accept offers of disposal from companies unless you know where your items are going to end up.
 We all have a legal responsibility to ensure only licensed professionals handle our waste.
 Before accepting offers of disposal, please ask two important questions:

 - Do you have a Waste Carriers Registration? - If yes, check the number on the waste carriers register to make sure

 - Where are you taking my waste? – This should be a licensed named facility that is authorised to take the waste, not just “a yard”

-If you have any questions, hopefully we’ll have answered them on our FAQs page.
-You’ll find some handy tips below.
-Most importantly, thank you for not flytipping and doing your part by protecting Scotland’s environment and supporting our local authorities.
+You’ll find some handy tips on managing your waste below and thank you for not flytipping and doing your part to protect Scotland’s environment and support our local authorities.

 Flytipping is a crime and presents a hazard to people and the environment.
 Not only that, at a time when local authority resources are stretched, being asked to deal with fly tipping could really threaten the availability of services to other areas of the community in need of support.